xStrom/ci-test/ARCHITECTURE.md

 The main downside is that there is no way to use an in-script variable to define the version of the called CI script.
 Which means that the caller needs to update all the separate instances, e.g. `clippy@v1.2.3` / `doc@v1.2.3` / `formatting@v1.2.3` etc.

+## Flexible workflow configuration

+Most workflows have the common inputs `target`, `exclude`, `dependencies`, and `env`.
+These can be used to control the target triple, which packages to exclude, custom additional dependencies to install, and custom environment variables to be set.

+TODO: Also specific extra inputs.

+TODO: Also advanced inputs.

 ## Testing individual features despite Cargo's feature unification

 We don't use `--all-targets` because then even `--lib` and `--bins` are compiled with dev dependencies enabled, which does not match how they would be compiled by users.